Oops! Something went wrong while submitting the form.

 Leaky Gut Prognosis

 Leaky gut is a new condition in the field of gut research and researchers are not certain of its prognosis.
-Research indicates that the best way to manage leaky gut long term is to identify any underlying disease.
+Research indicates that the best way to manage leaky gut long term is to identify any underlying disease or source of inflammation.

-Until health care providers are sure how leaky gut progresses, it is best to manage your leaky gut symptoms using dietary changes and the holistic approach discussed above.
+Until health care providers are sure how leaky gut progresses, it may be best to manage your leaky gut symptoms using dietary changes and the holistic approach discussed above.
 (Source)

 Potential Complications of Leaky Gut